m-elhamlaoui/development-platform-spacex/README.md

 # SpaceX

 ### Requirements
-you need JDK 17 to run it, node 20 is not a requirmen since gradle uses a local cached node in order to build Angular
+- you need JDK 17 to run it.
+- node 20 is not a requirement since gradle uses a local cached node in order to build Angular.
 ### HOW TO RUN

 ##### linux